 Lord Mantis kept their in your face attitude, re-grouped with a new line-up, and entered Bricktop Recordings to record a new EP titled Nice Teeth Whore this time recording with engineer Andy Nelson (Weekend Nachos, Like Rats) at the helm.
 Four new songs were tracked continuing where the band left off on Death Mask.

-Nice Teeth Whore saw release through New Density in 2016 to much praise while cementing the story of the band straight.
+Nice Teeth Whore saw release through New Density in 2016 to much praise while striving to cement the story of the band straight.
 Up till then, the media backlash with the lineup shift after Death Mask was as heavy as anything before seen – especially from the metal media coming from the states.
 An extremely revealing moment in metal news culture as some sites and blogs took fake news to new heights while egged on by a previous band member.
 The libel used towards surviving and new musicians in the band was shameful, and the pictures painted were completely backwards and disproportionate when it came to any of their previous full-lengths.
 Unfortunately there were some fans that easily digested it.
 The band decided to respond like men which meant letting the music do the talking.
 False idols band together, and sheep will always be quick to follow.
 The press will be press.

 Before the Nice Teeth Whore release, the band would continue on without Shellhamer as a 2nd guitarist and Will Lindsay on bass.
 Lindsay had an injury to his hand while simultaneously being focused more on pursuing his noise endeavors.
 The band found a replacement for Lindsay in the young and talented Alletta Ergun.
 Egrun would join and perform with the band as they took to the stage again.

 During the evening of October 9th 2016 Bill Bumgardner took his own life in his home in Chicago.
 The band is in a state of perpetual limbo.